- I Cannot Install Boxcryptor

-System Requirements: Requires Windows 7 or later and .NET Framework 4.7.2 (If you run regular Windows Updates, it is very likely that .NET Framework is already installed).
+System Requirements: Requires Windows 7 Service Pack 1 or later and .NET Framework 4.7.2 (If you run regular Windows Updates, it is very likely that .NET Framework is already installed).

 Boxcryptor is officially not supported on Windows 10 Insider Previews.
 Those experimental Windows versions can make apps unusable without any previous warnings.
 If you experience difficulties, you will find help at Go back to your previous version of Windows.

 For security reasons, Boxcryptor requires TLS ≥ 1.2 for client-server communication, which must be enabled manually under Windows 7.